Understanding the cost of shared property ownership

 One of us will be happy to arrange a 30 minute free of charge consultation.
 Our fees are usually based on a fixed cost basis.

-As of Chancellor’s latest announcement First time buyers in Shared Ownership homes will pay zero Stamp Duty on the first £425,000 of any home that costs up to £625,000.
-First time buyers purchasing a Shared Ownership property will have the option of paying Stamp Duty on the full value of the property.
+As of the Chancellor’s latest announcement, first-time buyers in shared ownership homes will pay zero Stamp Duty on the first £300,000 of any home that costs up to £500,000.
+First-time buyers purchasing a shared ownership property will have the option of paying Stamp Duty on the full value of the property.
 The disadvantage here is the initial cost, with the advantage being that you will never have to pay Stamp Duty again – even if you go on to buy the property outright later at a higher price.
-Alternatively, you can choose to only pay any Stamp Duty on the share that you are purchasing, which may well be less than the allowance for first time buyers.
-There may also be a Stamp Duty charge based on the rent payable over the term of the lease (lease premium) called the “net present value”.
+Alternatively, you can choose to only pay any Stamp Duty on the share that you are purchasing, which may well be less than the allowance for first-time buyers.
+There may also be a Stamp Duty charge based on the rent payable over the term of the lease (lease premium), called the “net present value”.
 The advantage being to reduce the costs incurred at the time of purchase, the disadvantage being that the overall cost may be higher when you purchase 80% or more of the property.
-If you have already purchased your property and did not elect to pay the full Stamp Duty at outset, then you will not be liable to pay more Stamp Duty until you purchase an 80% share of your home via the staircasing process.
+If you have already purchased your property and did not elect to pay the full Stamp Duty at the outset, then you will not be liable to pay more Stamp Duty until you purchase an 80% share of your home via the staircasing process.
 The calculation of the Stamp Duty payable can be complicated, and you should seek the advice of a solicitor or other legal adviser for the amount you may be liable to pay early in the process to find out what may be the best option in your circumstances.

 Most mortgage brokers will charge a fee for their services, and these can vary from a fixed amount to a percentage of the purchase price.
 A mortgage broker should explain clearly what fees are charged and when before they undertake any work on your behalf.